 Benny Kauff, after appearing in 55 games this season, is traded by the Giants with cash to the Toronto Maple Leafs of the International League for Vern Spencer.
 In December, the New York outfielder had been implicated in a car theft ring, and although acquitted of the charges, he will still be banished from baseball for life by Commissioner Kenesaw Mountain Landis.

-The Indians become the first American League team to score a run in every inning when they rout Boston, 27-3, in the first game of a doubleheader at Detroit's Dunn Field.
+The Indians become the first American League team to score a run in every inning when they rout Boston, 27-3, in the first game of a doubleheader at Cleveland's Dunn Field.
 The Tribe tallies nearly half their runs in the sixth frame, crossing the plate 13 times, in a contest that takes only two hours and ten minutes to complete.

 The Senior Circuit wins its first All-Star game, edging the American League at Braves Field in Boston, 4-3.
 The Junior Circuit had taken the first three contests of the Mid-Summer Classic.